 - Continue to drive the development of Actionable Intelligence solutions for unstructured data.
 We were a pioneer in the development of solutions that help businesses and governmental organizations derive intelligence from unstructured data.
-We intend to continue to drive the adoption of Actionable Intelligence solutions designed to provide a high return on investment by delivering software and services to the enterprise intelligence and security intelligence markets. - Maintain market leadership through innovation and customer centricity.
+We intend to continue to drive the adoption of our Actionable Intelligence solutions by building the Verint brand, expanding our portfolio of enterprise intelligence and security intelligence solutions, leveraging our large installed base of customers, and offering services that help our customers maximize their investment in our solutions. - Maintain market leadership through innovation and customer centricity.
 We believe that to compete successfully, we must continue to introduce solutions that better enable customers to derive Actionable Intelligence from their unstructured data.
 In order to do this, we intend to continue to make significant investments in research and development, protect our intellectual property through patents and other means, and maintain a regular dialog with our customer base in order to understand their business objectives and requirements. - Continue to expand our market presence through OEM and partner relationships.
 We have expanded our relationships with OEMs and other channel partners.
-We believe that these relationships broaden our market coverage, and we intend to continue expanding our existing relationships, while creating new ones. - Augment our organic growth with acquisitions.
-We examine acquisition opportunities regularly as a means to add technology, increase our geographic presence, enhance our market leadership, or expand into adjacent markets.
+We believe that these relationships broaden our market coverage and help make our solutions even more widely available on a global basis.
+We intend to continue expanding our existing relationships, while creating new ones.

+• Augment our organic growth with acquisitions.
+We examine acquisition opportunities regularly as a means to add technology, increase our geographic presence, enhance our market leadership, and/or expand into adjacent markets.
 Historically, we have engaged in acquisitions for all of these purposes and expect to continue doing so in the future when strategic opportunities arise.

-The Enterprise Intelligence Solutions Segment
+The Enterprise Intelligence Segment

 We are a leading provider of enterprise intelligence software and services.
-Our solutions enable organizations to extract and analyze valuable information from customer interactions and related operational data in order to make more effective, proactive decisions for optimizing the performance of their customer service operations, improving the customer experience, and facilitating compliance, and enhancing products and services.
-We market these solutions primarily under the Impact 360[®] brand to contact center, back-office, and branch and remote office operations, to other customer-facing departments such as sales and marketing that also seek to distill insights from the voice of their customers, and to public safety centers.
-These solutions comprise a unified suite of enterprise workforce optimization and voice of the customer solutions and services that include IP and Time Division Multiplexing ("TDM") voice recording, quality monitoring, voice of the customer analytics (speech, text, and enterprise feedback management), workforce management, eLearning and coaching, performance management, and desktop and process analytics.
+Our solutions enable organizations to extract and analyze valuable information from customer interactions and related operational data in order to make more effective, proactive decisions for optimizing the performance of their customer service operations, improving the customer experience, facilitating compliance, and enhancing products and services.
+We market these solutions primarily under the Impact 360® brand to contact center, branch and remote office, back-office operations, and other departments-such as those with customer experience, sales, and marketing functions-that seek to distill insights from the voice of their customers, as well as to public safety centers.
+These solutions comprise a unified suite of customer-centric workforce optimization and voice of the customer solutions and services that include IP and Time Division Multiplexing ("TDM") voice recording, quality monitoring, voice of the customer analytics (speech analytics, text analytics, and enterprise feedback management), workforce management, eLearning, coaching, performance management, and desktop and process analytics.
 These solutions can be deployed stand-alone or in an integrated fashion.